-Making art requires discipline, commitment, passion, playfulness, skill, a sense of humour and a ridiculous leap of faith.
-Like all worthy mythological quests, it is not a straight road.
-It takes you to places you had no intention of visiting.
-I find it a refreshing and delicious break from writing.
-The process of writing is creative and cerebral, while painting connects me to a more intuitive path.
+Making art requires persistence, commitment, passion, playfulness, a sense of humour and a ridiculous leap of faith.
+Like all worthy mythological quests, it follows a twisty road.
+It takes you to places you had no intention of visiting, and therein lies the adventure.

-I work with acrylic paint, ink, pastels, Japanese rice papers, charcoal, found objects, and petals and leaves from my garden.
-The mixed media/collage process is messy and sticky, but that’s part of the fun.
-Landscape and figurative elements inform my imagery, however, the pieces tend to be abstract or iconic.
-I work on both paper and canvas, large and small.
+I work on paper and canvas, using acrylic paint, ink, pastels, Japanese rice papers, charcoal, found objects, and petals from my garden.
+Landscape and figurative elements inform my imagery, although sometimes the work is purely abstract.

-I take my inspiration from the ordinary and the extraordinary: trees and gardens, the seasonal quality of light, the sensuality of the human body, the power of landscapes, and the raw wounds of experience.
-Sometimes I know where I’m going, and sometimes I get lost.
+I take my inspiration from trees and gardens, the seasonal quality of light, the sensuality of the human body, and the raw wounds of experience.
 In the studio, time disappears, the subconscious mind takes over and the rest of the world falls away.